jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 We can now state the gradual guarnatee.
 Suppose program `M` is less or equally precise as program `M′`.
-Then `M` and `M′` should behave the same except that `M′` result in an error more often.
+Then `M` and `M′` should behave the same except that `M′` results in an error more often.
 More specifically, if `M′` results in a value or diverges, so does `M`.
 On the other hand, if `M` results a value, then `M′` results in a value or errors.
 If `M` diverges, then `M′` diverges or errors.